Joe-Davis-Blockly/blockly/docs/guides/create-custom-blocks/fields/customizing-fields/creating.md

 `DropDownDiv` and `WidgetDiv`, which float above the rest of Blockly's UI.

 :::info
-Important: Updates to an editor's display should be handled during [rendering](/blockly/guides/create-custom-blocks/fields/customizing-fields/creating#updating_the_on-block_display), instead of being handled immediately.
+Updates to an editor's display should be handled during [rendering](/blockly/guides/create-custom-blocks/fields/customizing-fields/creating#updating_the_on-block_display), instead of being handled immediately.
 This allows validators to intercept the value before it is applied.